Seven Network: Sport

 From 2016, Seven became the home of the Summer Olympic Games, Winter Olympic Games and the Summer Paralympic Games.
 The Network secured the Australian broadcast rights to the Olympic Games.
 In October 2020, it was named as the Australian broadcast service for the 2022 Winter Olympics in Beijing.

 In 2016, Seven Network won the broadcasting rights deal to be the main broadcaster of the 2017 Rugby League World Cup in Australia, beating the other regular rugby league broadcasting channels of Fox League and the Nine Network to secure the deal.

-Seven Network also screened the 2018 Commonwealth Games on the Gold Coast in April 2018, and the 2022 Commonwealth Games from Birmingham.
+Seven Network also screened the 2018 Commonwealth Games on the Gold Coast in April 2018, and the 2022 Commonwealth Games from Birmingham in July 2022.

 In 2018, Seven Network, in conjunction with Foxtel, acquired free-to-air broadcasting rights to cricket in Australia.
 This ended Nine's famous 45-year run as the exclusive cricket broadcaster and Ten's five-year run as the exclusive Big Bash League broadcaster.
-The network will televise all men's international tests matches, 43 Big Bash League Matches, all women's Internationals (T20Is, ODIs and Tests) and 23 Women's Big Bash League Matches.
+The network will televise all men's international test matches, 43 Big Bash League Matches, all women's Internationals (T20Is, ODIs and Tests) and 23 Women's Big Bash League Matches.
 The six-year deal starts in 2018/19 and runs until 2023/24.
 In 2023, Seven announced that it reached an agreement with Cricket Australia to extend its media rights from the 2024–25 season to the 2030–31 season.
-The new, seven-year agreement between Seven and Cricket Australia includes two Ashes Tests Series as well as two Indian tours of Australia.
+The new seven-year agreement between Seven and Cricket Australia includes two Ashes Test Series as well as two Indian tours of Australia.
 In addition, Cricket Australia will revamp the BBL to create a shorter tournament that will run for five to six weeks to screen on the Seven network.

+From 2017 to 2024, the AFL Premiership Season and cricket matches were not accessible through the 7plus live streaming service given the digital broadcast rights were owned by Telstra Media and Kayo Sports respectively.
+Border Security International repeats played on the channel's live stream in the event's place until the match was over, before returning to normal programming.